Christmas appeal 2019: help us improve access to surgical care for children with inguinal hernia in Nepal

 We know this works.
 After establishing a link with Charikot Hospital in May 2017, HPN returned to this rural region in May this year with a team of four UK surgeons.
-In just two days they were able to deliver the pilot inguinal hernia project.
+In just two days they were able to pilot the inguinal hernia project.

 You can ensure this surgery reaches more children

-Following the success of the pilot in May, our Christmas appeal will fund expansion of the existing pilot project and deliver training across the multidisciplinary team providing surgical care for children.
-Training by the UK team will be extended to ensure rural health professionals have sufficient time and exposure to learn how to perform paediatric inguinal herniotomy and improve all-round surgical care for children.
+Following the success of the pilot in May, our Christmas appeal will fund expansion of the existing project, delivering training across the multidisciplinary team providing surgical care for children.
+Training time with the UK team will be extended to ensure rural health professionals have sufficient mentoring and exposure to learn how to perform paediatric inguinal herniotomy and improve all-round surgical care for children.

-The project expansion will train rural doctors, anaesthetic assistants, nurses and theatre practitioners who are working permanently at three additional rural hospitals.
+The project will train rural doctors, anaesthetic assistants, nurses and theatre practitioners who are working permanently at three rural hospitals.